 - Quick and easy as heck: Despite its complex flavors and well-rounded nutritional profile, Lontong Sayur Lodeh is a dish that is surprisingly quick and easy to make.
 With a few simple ingredients and less than 30 minutes of cooking time, you can have a delicious and satisfying meal on the table in no time.

-- Vegan and gluten-free: The dish is not just vegetarian, but naturally vegan and gluten-free, making it an inclusive and satisfying meal that can be enjoyed by everyone.
+- Vegan and gluten-free: The dish is not just vegetarian, but like my urap sayur, it is naturally vegan and gluten-free, making it an inclusive and satisfying meal that can be enjoyed by everyone.
 No chicken broth or shrimp paste here.
 Because I have that song "unda' the sea" stuck in my head, and I could never kill and eat that guy.

 - About as customizable as your Long Island Boyfriend’s Honda Civic: You can easily switch up the vegetables depending on what's in season or what you have on hand.
 For example, you can add steamed pumpkin, or butternut squash for a sweeter flavor, or kale or spinach for an extra dose of greens.